patricktcoakley/gdvm/README.md

     - If a list of arguments are provided, it will find the best matching version based on the query (including runtime preferences like `mono` or `standard`) and install it if necessary.
     - Use `-i|--interactive` to force interactive selection from already installed versions instead of auto-installing.
 - `fgvm which` [`--json`] displays the location that the current Godot symlink points to.
 Use `--json` to output in JSON format.
-- `fgvm remove [<...strings>]` prompts the user to select multiple installations to delete, or optionally takes a query to filter down to specific versions to delete.
+- `fgvm remove` or `fgvm r` `[<...strings>]` prompts the user to select multiple installations to delete, or optionally takes a query to filter down to specific versions to delete.
 If there is only one match, it will delete it directly.
 If there are multiple matches, it will prompt the user to select which ones to delete.
-    - For example, if you wanted to list all of the `4.y.z` versions to remove, you could just do `fgvm remove 4` to list all of the 4 major releases.
+    - For example, if you wanted to list all of the `4.y.z` versions to remove, you could just do `fgvm r 4` to list all of the 4 major releases.
 However, if remove a specific version, like
       `4.4.1-stable-mono`, it will just delete that version directly.
 Deleting the currently set version will unset it and you will need to set a new one.
-- `fgvm logs [--level|-l <string>, --message|-m <string>] [--json]` displays all the of the logs, or optionally takes a level or message filter.
+- `fgvm logs` [`--level|-l <string>, --message|-m <string>] [`--json`] displays all the of the logs, or optionally takes a level or message filter.
 Use `--json` to output in JSON format.
-- `fgvm search [<...strings>] [--json]` takes an optional query to search all available remote versions of Godot.
+- `fgvm search` or `fgvm s` `[<...strings>] [--json]` takes an optional query to search all available remote versions of Godot.
 Use `--json` to output in JSON format.
     - Queries:
         - `4` would filter all 4.x releases, including "stable", "dev", etc.
         - `4.2-rc` would only list the `4.2` `rc` releases, but `4.2 rc` would list all `4.2.x` releases with the `rc` release type, including `4.2.2.-rc3`